What Does ACH Stand For?

 As with any technology, using ACH means embracing the pros and cons.
 Let’s review those below.

-- Getting paid by your employer quickly, safely, and reliably – no need to get your paycheck to the bank
+- Getting paid by your employer quickly, safely, and reliably.
+There’s no need to wait for your paycheck to arrive or to deposit the check at your bank.

-- Automating your payments so you never forget or pay late
+- Automating your payments, so you never forget to pay (and your payments arrive on time)

-- Making purchases online without using a check or credit card – you can be done with a transaction quickly
+- Making purchases online without using a check or credit card.
+You pay quickly and avoid credit card processing fees.

 - Minimizing the number of pieces of paper floating around with your bank account information

-The main drawback for consumers is that setting up ACH payments means businesses have direct access to your checking account.
-They’ll take the money to pay your bills whether you want them to or not.
-If you’re short on funds, you might prefer to pay a different way (or pick and choose who you pay) so that the most important bills get paid first.
+The main drawback for consumers is that setting up ACH provides businesses with direct access to your checking account.
+They take the money to pay your bills whether you’re ready to pay or not.
+If you’re short on funds, you might prefer to pay a different way.
+Alternatively, you might want to prioritize when you have limited funds and pay only the most important bills first.

 For more details on how consumers use ACH, read about setting up ACH debit.

-If you run a business, you’ll benefit from:
+If you run a business, you benefit from:

 - A low-cost, non-labor-intensive way to transfer money